9christine/manage-github-team/README.md

 ```

 ### To remove members from a team
 Run `bash removeTeamMembers.sh` on the command line.
-This will immediately remove the members contained in `memberList` to the team contained in `teamName`.
+This will immediately remove the members contained in `memberList` from the team contained in `teamName`.

 ---